Highest ever bonus of 70,000 points for the TD® Aeroplan® Visa Infinite* Card! Learn more here

 In 2015 Costco Canada switched from only accepting American Express Cards to only accepting Mastercard cards.
 Even though Capital One took the co-branded card away from American Express to offer a Costco Mastercard, and then CIBC took it away from Capital One in 2022, it does not mean you have to use the CIBC card to shop at Costco.
 In fact, any Mastercard card is accepted at Costco locations across Canada and with so many Mastercards to choose from here in the Great White North we thought it would be best to pass along our picks for the five best cards to use at Costco.

-1. Brim World Elite Mastercard - 2% return on Costco purchases*
+1. Rogers Red World Elite Mastercard - 1.5% return on Costco purchases

 2. WestJet RBC World Elite Mastercard - 1.5% return on Costco purchases

 A card that barely seems to get noticed in our market is RBC's Cash Back Preferred World Elite Mastercard.
-This card earns 1.5% cash back on Costco purchases however like the Brim Card we have an asterisk.
-And that asterisk is there for the same reason as Brim, the 1.5% cash back on this card is limited to $25,000 in spending annually and then drops to 1% after that.
+This card earns 1.5% cash back on Costco purchases however we have an asterisk beside the earn rate.
+The reason why is the 1.5% cash back on this card is limited to $25,000 in annual spend and then drops to 1% after that. ($99 annual fee)

 Air France KLM Flying Blue World Elite Mastercard - variable return on Costco purchases

 This card fits more of a niche in the Canadian loyalty rewards landscape as its rewards are specific to the Air France KLM Flying Blue program.
 Points and miles aficionados know this loyalty program well as it can provide some huge outsized value when utilized right for economy or business class flights.
-That outsized value can blow any of the above cards out of the water (think a 3, 5, or even 10% return) but like we said it's kind of a niche card that some Canadians just won't find the right value out of.
+Even though it earns 1 Flying Blue Mile per dollar spent at Costco, it is that outsized value that can blow any of the above cards out of the water (think a 3%, 5%, or even 10% return) but like we said it's kind of a niche card that some Canadians just won't find the right value out of. ($132 annual fee)

-Remember all of the above cards come with the latest Mastercard World Elite benefits
+All of the World Elite Mastercards listed above come with the latest World Elite benefits

 The CIBC Costco Mastercard hit the market on March 4, 2022 and replaced the Capital One version of the card.
 Existing Capital One Costco cardholders were transferred over to this card.
 Here are the quick details on the CIBC Costco card: